The problem - concurrency

 Companies requiring high performance have increasingly turned to various concurrent computing techniques in which several threads of execution operate simultaneously.
 This trend is largely a reaction to the fact that single core CPU speeds have plateaued since the 2000s.

 One approach to achieving concurrency is multithreading.
 Multithreading allows the application to exploit several CPU cores simultaneously on a single machine.
-This comes at the expense of introducing several new potential failure modes (e.g. non-deterministic behaviour, read after write hazard, race conditions, etc.) which can make the application very complex and difficult to debug.
-Undo’s software flight recording technology helps developers reproduce, debug and diagnose these difficult types of defect.
+This comes at the expense of introducing several new potential failure modes (e.g. non-deterministic behavior, read after write hazard, race conditions, etc.) which can make the application very complex and difficult to debug.
+LiveRecorder helps developers to reproduce, debug and diagnose these difficult types of defects.

 It does this by treating reads from shared memory like other non-deterministic inputs (such as file or network I/O) and storing the data in the recording file for injection at replay time.
 LiveRecorder uses the system’s memory management unit (MMU) and JIT binary retranslation of the program to make this performant.

 The advantage of this approach is that the recording file that LiveRecorder creates is always self-contained.
 The recording can be replayed and debugged in isolation - even if the recorded process was part of a multiprocess application.

 When recording multiple processes in a multiprocess application, this approach has the fundamental limitation that LiveRecorder does not capture any information about the relative ordering of accesses to the shared memory region.
 This can make it difficult to reason about hazards and race conditions.

 We wanted to address this limitation with LiveRecorder 5.0.
 The approach that we took was to build on the existing specialized support in LiveRecorder 4.x for handling shared memory regions, and enhance it to store read and write events to the shared memory region in a new recording file which we call the “Shmem log”.